sikandarnishad/Seccond-Inning-Win-Prediction-IPL/README.md

 # ipl-win-probability-predictor
-A machine learning project to find out the win probability of an IPL match
+A machine learning project to find out the win probability of both Team by using the Logistic Regression.